 We were pleased to showcase 55 posters and hear from 25 oral presentations within the themes of: Soil Health, Soils for Net Zero, Nutrient and Water Management, Technology and Innovation, and Soil, Social Science and Culture.
+It was fantastic to see and hear about all the new and innovative research being conducted by BSSS members and supporters alike.
 Each poster and presentation helped us to explore the wider conference theme of 'Sustainable Soils for People and Planet', and we look forward to hearing developments from this over the coming year.